tavoli/word-explorer/README.md

 ## How it Works
 Simply input a word, and our web app leverages an API to retrieve its definition.

+## App features
+- Search by clipboard paste
+- Search by select some word on document
+- Hit / to focus input
+- Submit to search whenever moment
+- Get word result

+## Search result features
+- Definition
+- Part of speech
+- Examples of usage
+- Synonyms
+- Type of
+- Has types
+- Antonyms
+- Frequency
+- Pronunciation

 ## App Preview
 ![Word Explorer Preview](public/app.png)